felixchenfy/open3d_ros_pointcloud_conversion/README.md

     https://github.com/karaage0703/open3d_ros
     It contains codes for converting point cloud from open3d to ros.
 I copied pieces of codes from it.
     However, when converting cloud from ros to open3d, it writes the cloud to file and then use open3d to read file, which is slower.
     In my view, its scripts and function/variable namings are not well organized.
-So I decide to rewrite it.
+So I decided to rewrite it.

 * PointCloud2 message type:
     http://docs.ros.org/melodic/api/sensor_msgs/html/msg/PointCloud2.html

-* function of sensor_msgs.point_cloud2.create_cloud()
+* Function of sensor_msgs.point_cloud2.create_cloud()
     http://docs.ros.org/jade/api/sensor_msgs/html/namespacesensor__msgs_1_1point__cloud2.html#ad456fcf9391ad2ed2279df69572ca71d

-* open3d: from numpy to open3d pointcloud
+* Open3d: from numpy to open3d pointcloud
 http://www.open3d.org/docs/tutorial/Basic/working_with_numpy.html#from-numpy-to-open3d-pointcloud

 ## Some explanation and testing of sensor_msgs::PointCloud2's contents
-1. To test it, first use the following c++ code to generate a PointCloud2 message from pcl's cloud.
+1. To test the format of PointCloud2 before writing these python conversion functions, I used the following c++ pcl functions to generate a PointCloud2 message from pcl's cloud.
 ```
-  pcl::PointCloud<PointXYZRGB>::Ptr pcl_cloud;
+  pcl::PointCloud<PointXYZRGB>::Ptr pcl_cloud = (some function to read in a cloud);
   sensor_msgs::PointCloud2 ros_cloud;
   pcl::toROSMsg(*pcl_cloud, ros_cloud);
 ```